-MRI Interventions, Inc. (the "Company") is a medical device company focused on the development and commercialization of technology that enables physicians to see inside the brain and heart using direct, intra-procedural magnetic resonance imaging ("MRI") guidance while performing minimally invasive surgical procedures.
-The Company was incorporated in the state of Delaware on March 12, 1998.
-In August 2013, the Company formed a subsidiary, MRI Interventions (Canada) Inc. ("MRII Canada").
-As of September 30, 2013, there had been no activity in MRII Canada.
+MRI Interventions, Inc. (the "Company") is a medical device company focused on the development and commercialization of technology that enables physicians to see inside the brain and heart using direct, intra-procedural magnetic resonance imaging ("MRI"), guidance while performing minimally invasive surgical procedures.
+The Company was incorporated in the state of Delaware in March 1998.
+The Company's principal executive office is located in Memphis, Tennessee, and the Company's principal operations are located in Irvine, California.
+The Company established MRI Interventions (Canada) Inc., a wholly-owned subsidiary incorporated in Canada, in August 2013.
+This subsidiary was established primarily for the purpose of performing software development.

-The Company's ClearPoint system, an integrated system comprised of reusable components and disposable products, is designed to allow minimally invasive procedures in the brain to be performed in an MRI suite.
-In 2010, the Company received 510(k) clearance from the U.S. Food and Drug Administration ("FDA") to market the ClearPoint system in the United States for general neurological interventional procedures.
+The Company's ClearPoint system, an integrated system comprised of reusable and disposable products, is designed to allow minimally invasive procedures in the brain to be performed in an MRI suite.
+The Company received 510(k) clearance from the U.S. Food and Drug Administration ("FDA") in 2010 to market the ClearPoint system in the United States for general neurological interventional procedures.
 The Company's ClearTrace system is a product candidate under development that is designed to allow catheter-based minimally invasive procedures in the heart to be performed in an MRI suite.
-The Company has also entered into exclusive licensing and development agreements with affiliates of Boston Scientific Corporation ("Boston Scientific"), pursuant to which Boston Scientific may incorporate certain of the Company's MRI-safety technologies into Boston Scientific's implantable leads for cardiac and neurological applications.